jecikpo/Tutorial-Fuel-SRC20/README.md

         }
     }
 ```
-The inner mechanics of those three functions is similar to `total_supply()`, not here that the SRC20 standard
+The inner mechanics of those three functions is similar to `total_supply()`, note here that the SRC20 standard
 does not impose limitations on the length of the strings returned.

 Now we can switch to implementation of the SRC3 standard (minting and burning functions).
 Yes, they will be